Microbial-Ecology-Group/AMRplusplus/README.md

 # MEGARes and the AmrPlusPlus bioinformatic pipeline

+The MEGARes database (https://megares.meglab.org/) contains sequence data for approximately 5,000 hand-curated antimicrobial resistance genes accompanied by an annotation structure that is optimized for use with high throughput sequencing.
+The acyclical annotation graph of MEGARes allows for accurate, count-based, hierarchical statistical analysis of resistance at the population level, much like microbiome analysis, and is also designed to be used as a training database for the creation of statistical classifiers.

 The goal of many metagenomics studies is to characterize the content and relative abundance of sequences of interest from the DNA of a given sample or set of samples.
 You may want to know what is contained within your sample or how abundant a given sequence is relative to another.

 Often, metagenomics is performed when the answer to these questions must be obtained for a large number of targets where techniques like multiplex PCR and other targeted methods would be too cumbersome to perform.
 AmrPlusPlus can process the raw data from the sequencer, identify the fragments of DNA, and count them.
 It also provides a count of the polymorphisms that occur in each DNA fragment with respect to the reference database.